PrestaShop/prestashop-specs/broader-topics/ecotax.md

 The ecotax can be toggled in the "Tax Options" section from the _International > Taxes_ page.
 Once enabled, a new drop-down is displayed with all the tax rules displayed and allows the merchant to choose the VAT that will be applied on the ecotax.
-If the ecotax is enabled, then the ecotax field is displayed in the BO add / edit product.
+If the ecotax is enabled, then a field is displayed in the Back Office's "add / edit product" page, so that the merchant can input the amount of included ecotax in the product's price.
 It shouldn’t be displayed even if enabled if the product is virtual.

 If the ecotax is filled in the back-office for a product, then it's displayed in the front-office product page under the product price: “Including €X.XX for ecotax”.